Appealing Tax Values

 Formal Review Process

-Property owners who are not eligible for an informal review, or those not satisfied with the results of their informal review, may formally appeal to the Board of Equalization and Review (BOER).
+Property owners may formally appeal to the Board of Equalization and Review (BOER).
 This is a special board appointed by the County Commissioners and consists of Wake County residents with knowledge of local real estate values.
-Please note that changes in market or economic conditions occurring after the effective date of the last reappraisal, which was January 1, 2020, cannot be lawfully considered when reviewing the appraised value for adjustment.
+Please note that changes in market or economic conditions occurring after the effective date of the last revaluation, which was January 1, 2024, or adopted property tax rates, cannot be lawfully considered when reviewing the appraised value for adjustment.

-To file an appeal online or to print an appeal form to complete and return by mail, visit the Tax Portal page and select the option for Create Board of Equalization Appeal.
+To file an appeal online or to print an appeal form to complete and return by mail, visit the Tax Portal and select the option for Create Board of Equalization Appeal.
 An access code is required to create, print or review an appeal.
-To obtain an access code, call our office at 919-856-5400 or email your request to taxhelp@wake.gov.
+To obtain an access code, email your request to realproperty@wake.gov or call our office at 919-856-5400.
 Requests should include the tax account number, owner name(s), and property location.

-Notification of your scheduled hearing date and time to appear before the BOER will be sent via regular mail.
+Notification of your scheduled hearing date and time to appear before the BOER will be sent via regular USPS mail.
+A copy of Frequently Asked Questions About Appeal Hearings, has additional information taxpayers may find useful about formal BOER hearings.

 After the Formal Review Process

 Following a hearing with the BOER, property owners may appeal to the North Carolina Property Tax Commission should they remain in disagreement with the value of the real estate.
-The Commission is composed of five members; three appointed by the Governor and one each by the Lieutenant Governor and the Speaker of the House.
-Applications for hearings must be filed with the North Carolina Property Tax Commission within thirty (30) days after the Board of Equalization and Review has mailed notice of its decision.
-Appeals from Commission decisions are to the North Carolina Court of Appeals and are based on hearing records.
+The Commission is composed of five members; three appointed by the Governor and two of whom are appointed by the General Assembly.
+Applications for hearings must be filed with the North Carolina Property Tax Commission within thirty (30) days after the BOER has mailed notice of its decision.
+Appeals of Commission decisions are made to the North Carolina Court of Appeals and are based on hearing records.

 Information to assist you in deciding whether to file an appeal is available on the Tax Portal page.
 The site offers a publication of frequently asked questions related to the appeals process as well as the ability to research sales, values and physical characteristics of both your property and comparable properties.
 You may also file your appeal online.